odoo/documentation/content/applications/marketing/marketing_automation/testing_running.rst

 desired campaign to test, which reveals the campaign's detail form.

-On the campaign detail form, make sure the campaign already has activities configured in the workflow (or build a campaign by following the directions on :doc:`this documentation
+On the campaign detail form, make sure the campaign already has activities configured in the workflow (or build a campaign by following the directions on :doc:`workflow_activities` documentation).
-</applications/marketing/marketing_automation/getting_started/workflow_activities>`).

 .. note::
    Testing marketing automation campaigns is meant to be performed in the production version of the